SAP-samples/ui5-service-worker-sample/ui5-service-worker/README.md

     "type": "static"
 }
 ```
+The indicator is the start of the URL,
+e.g. URLs starting with: `"https://localhost:8443/index"`, e.g. `"https://localhost:8443/index.js"`, `"https://localhost:8443/index/my.js"`
+The resulting localStorage's name starts with `STATIC-`.

 #### ui5resource
-cache which checks the UI5 version and updates the cache upon new version (uses sap-ui-version.json)
+cache which checks the UI5 version and updates the cache upon new version (uses `version` in sap-ui-version.json)

 ```json
 {